nberdonc/nberdonc-portfolio/README.md

 -BCS HOMEPAGE, DOCUMENTATION PAGE, SURVEY PAGE, TRIBUTE: Created with HTML & CSS.
 Responsive page using FLEX BOX and GRID.

--E-COMMERCE PAGE: Created with REACT.JS for the UI apliying FLEX BOX and GRID.
+-E-COMMERCE PAGE: Created with REACT.JS for the UI appliying FLEX BOX and GRID.
 Using react-router-dom for the navigation bar, react-stripe-js as the secured payment platform and Axios to make asynchronous HTTP requests to REST endpoints and perform CRUD operations.
 Deployed in Heroku.